 The Doctor of Education in Organizational Leadership and Development degree program equips you to respond to workplace situations with evidence-based decisions.
 As an adult student, you'll translate research literature to actionable models, understand leadership principles in the context of biblical virtues and network with a diverse group of professional peers.

-According to Dr. Jeff Savage, dean of business for the Professional & Graduate Studies division, the Ed.D. program prepares students to lead meaningful change in their personal and professional lives.
+According to Dr. Jeff Savage, former dean of business for the Professional & Graduate Studies division, the Ed.D. program prepares students to lead meaningful change in their personal and professional lives.

 We are called to redeem this world for God's purposes; the Ed.D. program is designed to help current and emerging organizational leaders achieve that calling.
 Organizational life happens to be where we spend most of our time, so improved organizational decision making and performance is ultimately about glorifying God by doing well what He has charged us to do.

 The selection of a Doctor of Education degree (Ed.D.) is intentional.
 Seeking to leverage the long-standing and classic purpose of this degree program's orientation toward practitioner scholarship, our Ed.D. is designed to help professionals apply research and theory to solve local problems of practice at work.